dugudugu/A_Chefs_Book/README.md

     - Kevin Lesht, for the basic layout of one recipe
     - Material Design for Bootstrap, for providing me with the design of elements in my project
     - Start Bootrap, for providing me with the Navbar
+    - Dev Coffee(Youtube tutorial), for the basic code for uploadin images to Cloudinary